RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/example-workflow.rst

 The retrieval of input files and running the workflow locally and on a server cluster via a queuing system is demonstrated using an example with data available from SRA via NCBI.
 The dataset is available under the GEO accession number *GSE66929*.
 The retrieval of the data is described in this tutorial.

+.. note:: Ensure that you are in the uORF-Tools conda environment as explained in the installation section.
 Setup
 =====
 First of all, we start by creating the project directory and changing to it.